NickyKlaus/servicegenerator/docs/inside-out.md

 # Origami.
 Inside out

-**Origami** contains a *Finite-state mashine* under the hood.
+**Origami** contains a *Finite-state machine* under the hood.
 It considers all the registered *Processing stages* (of both types *internal* and *external*) as the set of available states and moves from one the another according to the order they were registered.

-Basically, you cannot affect to the internal stages' order itself but you allow to change any line of code produced by interal schemas' processing.
+Basically, you cannot affect to the internal stages' order itself, but you allow to change any line of code produced by internal schemas' processing.

 !!! tip ""